-Your contribution will bring you recognition, as you will be credited as author with a "hot link" to your email address or website.
-The compiled library of articles will be available to you for use on your own website, to provide a breadth and depth of information that most attorneys simply don't have the time to develop on their own.
-Additionally, as it continues to grow, the library will be of great benefit to the public.
+Your contribution will bring you recognition, as you will be credited as author both on the article page and a more comprehensive biography page that can be indexed in our directories.
+The compiled library of articles provides a breadth and depth of information that most attorneys simply don't have the time to develop on their own.

 - Making Your Divorce Easier On Your Children

-- Workers' Compensation - What Is The "Exclusive Remedy" Rule?
+- What Is The "Exclusive Remedy" Rule in Workers Compensation

 - What I Expect When I Hire An Expert Witness